International Student Guidelines

 - You have been admitted to a selective admissions program (if you applied for such a program).

-- You have registered for a total of 8 undergraduate (UN) or graduate (GR) credits in the 7-week session, or for 4 undergraduate (UN) or graduate (GR) credits in a 3-week session, in courses held on the Harvard campus (no Study Abroad, distance-only or hybrid courses allowed).
+- You have registered for a total of 8 undergraduate (UN) or graduate (GR) credits in the 7-week session, or for 4 undergraduate (UN) or graduate (GR) credits in a 3-week session, in courses held on the Harvard campus (no Study Abroad, online-only, web-conference, or hybrid courses allowed).

 - You have met the English proficiency requirement if English is not your native language.